xanthium-enterprises/gui-python-tkinter-ttkbootstrap-serialport-communication-arduino/README.md

 - MIT licensed source code suitable for both personal and commercial projects

  ## Website/Tutorial

+ -A detailed explanation of the project, including the GUI design, PySerial programming, and Arduino communication, is available in the accompanying tutorial (below)

   - [How to create GUI serial port communication program with arduino and PC using Python and tkinter(ttkbootstrap)](https://www.xanthium.in/simple-gui-based-python-tkinter-ttkbootstrap-serialport-communication-arduino-uart-microcontroller)